-a.
-Academic Honesty and Personal Integrity

-- (1) Professional and Academic Credentials.
-Students and faculty must depict their educational credentials and professional backgrounds accurately and non-fraudulently. - (2) Original Academic Submissions.
+- a.
+Academic Honesty and Personal Integrity - i.
+Professional and Academic Credentials.
+Students and faculty must depict their educational credentials and professional backgrounds accurately and non-fraudulently. - ii.
+Original Academic Submissions.
 Each student assignment is expected to be an original effort submitted in response to a specific graded event.
 Assignments, although original, completed in previous schools, courses, or blocks of instruction may not be simply "recycled" or subdivided and submitted anew as graded events for current requirements.
 Such behavior is academically dishonest and a hindrance to learning.
-Under certain circumstances, expanding a theme or topic from a previously graded short paper into a more thoroughly researched and comprehensive written requirement (e.g., a paper of 20-30 pages) might not constitute prohibited "recycling" of previous work.
-Subject to the approval of the instructor of record for the course or courses concerned, a student may incorporate the original ideas from a shorter paper into a later 20-30 page paper, for example, as long as those ideas are properly cited using the unpublished paper/working paper citation format defined in the MCU Communications Style Guide. - (3) Archived Academic Submissions.
+However, expanding a theme or topic from a previously graded short paper into a more thoroughly researched and comprehensive written requirement (e.g., a paper of 20-30 pages) does not constitute a simple "recycling" of previous work.
+A student may incorporate the original ideas from the short paper into the 20-30 page paper, for example, as long as those ideas are properly cited using the unpublished paper/working paper citation format defined in the MCU Communications Style Guide. - iii.
+Archived Academic Submissions.
 Student learning requires effort.
-Simply utilizing the solutions devised by students from previous academic years--gleaned from archived school files, library databases, or the internet-as the solution to a problem, exercise, or assignment for credit in the current academic year is academically dishonest.
+Simply utilizing the solutions devised by students from previous academic years gleaned from archived school files, library databases, or the internet as the solution to a problem, exercise, or assignment for credit in the current academic year is academically dishonest.